magpie-ea/magpie-backend/README.md

   Note: Linux users might need to manually change the permission of folders with `sudo chown -R $USER:$USER .`.
 See https://docs.docker.com/compose/rails/#more-compose-documentation.

+#### Actual deployment

+After installation, you can launch a local server instance which sets up the experiment in your browser and stores the results.

-5. Run `docker-compose up` to launch the application every time you want to run the server.
+1. Run `docker-compose up` to launch the application every time you want to run the server.
 Wait until the line `web_1  | [info] Running ProComPrag.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.

-6. Visit localhost:4000 in your browser.
+2. Visit localhost:4000 in your browser.
 You should see the server up and running.

   Note: Windows 7 users who installed *Docker Machine* might need to find out the IP address used by `docker-machine` instead of `localhost`.
 See https://docs.docker.com/get-started/part2/#build-the-app for details.